prmadev/prma/content/posts/guilty_pleasures.md

 He argued that the quality of pleasures is much more important than their quantity.
 Listening to [Bach](/person/bach), even if it brings little joy to someone, would always trump the manic joy of attending a [Britney Spears](/person/britney_spears) concert.

 However, as it happens, I am not a Millian.
 I find that argument bogus.
-I don’t feel any shame about listening to the cheesiest ’80s music and then complimenting that with {{<pers `Mozart`>}}’s Requiem.
+I don’t feel any shame about listening to the cheesiest ’80s music and then complimenting that with [Mozart](/person/mozart)’s Requiem.

 Don’t get me wrong.
 I have a strong sense of guilt.
 I am a vegan.
 I help others when I can.
 And I regularly make life-changing decisions that may not favor my well-being but end up benefiting others.
 I just have not found many places in my life where guilt and pleasure co-exist.